 The real-time weather observations, at about 190 airfields, can be obtained by telephoning the Australian Bureau of Meteorology automatic weather station at the location and listening to the audio data.
 See AWIS in the VHF radiocommunications guide.

 As the flight progresses, the navigation techniques employed enable calculation of the actual wind velocity at cruising level.
 While airborne, a radio-equipped aircraft can usually obtain a report of actual weather conditions at the larger aerodromes; see 'Acquiring weather and other information in-flight' in the VHF radiocommunications guide.
 If a mobile phone is carried, the AWIS (if available) can be used to obtain surface wind and some other weather data.
-However, surface wind velocity at smaller airfields can be estimated from the probable wind profile knowing the upper level velocity (refer to section 6.2) or determined by observation.
+However, surface wind velocity at smaller airfields can be estimated from the probable wind profile knowing the upper level velocity — see 'Effect of surface friction' above — or determined by observation.

 Determining surface wind direction visually while airborne